rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

  - The contents of the uploaded packages appeared to be an attempt to impersonate the crates.io team (both through the username `cratesio`, as well as directing people to the crates-io issue tracker in the crates' `Readme` files)
  - the rate of uploading impacted the stability of the service

 ## Action Taken

 The user's IP address was banned immediately.
 We then backdated the users' packages to remove their packages from the homepage.
 We also redirected the `cratesio` user's page to a 404.

-Finally, the `cratesio` user, and all crates they uploaded were deleted.
+Finally, the `cratesio` user and all crates they uploaded were deleted.
 The user was reported to GitHub, and has since been banned by them.

 ## Timeline of events